lignazio71/daumUSB2BLE/README.md

 To set up the raspberry pi you do not need the bike.
 So I would first start with the Raspberry (1) and only when it is working properly move to points 2..5

-Some models of the DAUM 8008 are supposed to work with a normal RS 232 cable, I would give firt a try before modyfying it.
+Some models of the DAUM 8008 are supposed to work with a normal RS 232 cable, I would give first a try before modifying it.

 # ergoFACE
 * forked from https://github.com/360manu/kettlerUSB2BLE